-Element of the Environment Alternative 1 (No Action) Alternative 2 Alternative 3 Preferred Alternative closer to the Airpark than under Alternative 1.
-There would be a greater potential for aircraft noise impacts near the airport than under Alternative 1, but less potential for impacts than under Alternative 3.
-Airpark.
-Mitigation measures ures such as existing or proposed poli al Mitigation Measures are proposed: cies, and in addition to Applicable Re egulations and Commitments such as e attributable to traffic would be anticip generally results in fewer VMT per per nd greater environmental noise. than industrial sources and less n facilities can function as buffers between pise-sensitive than residential land used f adjacent land uses on receiving prop es.
-Land use and development decis Comprehensive Plan, construction rd construction noise measures that a n and demolition noise could be reduce ls, minimizing time of operation, and lo ed through techniques such as enclos sures or walls, substituting quieter traffic noise abatement regulations regulatory mechanism that require this, the County could revise its no exempts the most significant noise sous s apply only to roadway improvement es the County to consider traffic noise oise code to adopt traffic noise abatem o apply to County-funded roadway im projects that use state or federal fund abatement for County-funded roadwa ent requirements (e.g., WSDOT's Sta y improvement projects.
-To address n along roadways and stationary noise uld not substantially reduce actual noi nce psychologically by removing noise re at least 50 to 100 feet wide. the number of single-occupancy v nanagement (TSM) and transportation ehicles and trips.
-Reducing the numb n traffic would correspondingly decrea er of high trip rate uses and allowing uld also reduce roadway noise levels. such as on roads adjacent to a park.
-A ter residential areas.
-If construction of new dwellings is proposed near busy roads, the Count y could require that such dwellings in clude appropriate acoustical mitigation
+Element of the Alternative 1 (No Action) Altamatica 2 Alkamaki 2 Due formed Alborne of the Environment Alternative 1 (No Action) Alternative 2 Alternative 3 Preferred Alternative closer to the Airpark than under Alternative 1.
+There would be a Airpark. greater potential for aircraft noise impacts near the airport than under Alternative 1, but less potential for impacts than under Alternative 3.
+Mitigation In addition to Incorporated Plan Fee licies, and in addition to Applicable Re gulations and Commitments such as Mitigation measures ial Mitigation Measures are proposed: guiations and Commitments such as generally results in fewer VMT per pe pated if VMT were reduced.
+Higher decroon.
+Conversely, uniform developme than industrial sources and less r een industrial and residential land use ses.
+Land use and development decis perties.
+Comprehensive Plan, construction n and demolition noise could be reduc apply to all new construction projects. ced through techniques such as enclos ocating equipment farther from sensiti sures or walls, substituting quieter traffic noise abatement regulation regulatory mechanism that requir this, the County could revise its n is apply only to roadway improvement es the County to consider traffic noise urce in the county (traffic noise origina projects that use state or federal fund abatement for County-funded roadwa ment requirements (e.g., WSDOT's State provement projects. ing.
+Thus, there is no current y improvement projects.
+To address e sources could reduce noise annoyar pise levels unless the buffer zones wer the number of single-occupancy n demand management (TDM) measu ber of high trip rate uses and allowing ase traffic noise levels. such as on roads adjacent to a park. .
+Such measures could consist of prol Also, road alignments could be change If construction of new dwellings is s proposed near busy roads, the Coun ty could require that such dwellings in clude appropriate acoustical mitigation

-Element of the Environment Alternative 1 (No Action) Alternative 2 Alternative 3 Preferred Alternative (e.g., noise-attenuating building mate erials) to minimize traffic noise impa cts.
-Alternative 3 in particular, and to a smaller degree under Alternative 2 or the Preferred Alternative, could be revised to reduce Unicinity of the Apex Airpark.
-Significant unavoidable adverse impacts gnificant under all alternatives, some existing and future residents would likely be subjected to traffic noise levels that exceed FHWA's noise abatement criteria used to define traffic noise impacts.
+Element of the Environment Alternative 1 (No Action) Alternative 2 Alternative 3 Preferred Alternative (e.g., noise-attenuating building mate erials) to minimize traffic noise imp acts.
+Alternative 3 in particular, and to a survicinity of the Apex Airpark. maller degree under Alternative 2 c or the Preferred Alternative, could be re evised to reduce UGA boundary in the Significant unavoidable adverse impacts voidable used to define traffic noise impacts.
 In some cases, traffic noise abatement might not be technically feasible or reasonable based on cost-